 Eric Watz provides expertise in the areas of human performance measurement, learning management systems, and integration of cognitive modeling architectures with distributed simulation and training systems.
 Mr. Watz leads the technical research and development for a number of Air Force Research Laboratory efforts that focus on developing new and innovative capabilities to train operational personnel in the tactical fast jet, remote piloted aircraft, and other domains.
 Prior to joining Aptima, Eric served as Chief Technology Officer for Lumir Research Institute (now part of Aptima) where he led the full software development cycle for PETS™, an intelligent suite of data mining, performance analysis, and storage tools developed by AFRL/RHAS and Lumir as part of the Warfighter Readiness Assessment Performance Measurement and Tracking System (WRAP-MTS).
 The PETS system captures data from DMO and LVC networks and calculates measures of human effectiveness.

-Mr. Watz received an M.S. in Computer Information Systems from the University of Phoenix, a B.S. in Computer Science from Arizona State University, and a B.S. in Human Biology from the University of Wisconsin-Green Bay.
+Eric received an M.S. in Computer Information Systems from the University of Phoenix, a B.S. in Computer Science from Arizona State University, and a B.S. in Human Biology from the University of Wisconsin-Green Bay.
 He is a member of the Simulation Interoperability Standards Organization.
-He has authored and contributed to numbers conference papers and journal articles on the topics of human performance measurement, learning management systems, and integration of cognitive modeling architectures with distributed simulation and training systems.
+Eric has also authored and contributed to numbers conference papers and journal articles on the topics of human performance measurement, learning management systems, and integration of cognitive modeling architectures with distributed simulation and training systems.

 Watz, E., Keck, L., & Schreiber, B. T. (2004).
 Using PETS Software to Capture Complex Objective Measurement Data from Distributed Mission Operations (DMO) Environments.
 In Proceedings of the 2004 Spring Simulation Interoperability Workshop.
 Arlington, VA.
 Paper available as 04S-SIW-143.